TIBCOSoftware/lmi-azure-ec/azure-ad-forwarder/README.md

 # Developement

-You need to run in top directory (this is done for you if you run the maven build):
+You need to run those commands first (this is done for you if you run the maven build):

 ```
 npm install